 Essential Energy crews will continue to respond to fault and emergency work.

-Some planned outages for network maintenance will be delayed as we balance the need for social distancing with the need to maintain a safe and reliable power supply.
+Some planned outages for network maintenance may be delayed as we balance the need for social distancing with the need to maintain a safe and reliable power supply.
 These include:

 - Reviewing all planned work on a case-by-case basis to assess the risks for the community, staff and contractors.
 Additional controls such as site exclusion zones and extra protective clothing may be required, depending on the nature and location of the work.
 Some work will be delayed

 - Extending timeframes for customers to have defects on private assets rectified.

 - Stopping the movement of employees between depots and offices and, where practical, within offices

 - Increasing the use of videoconferencing and telecommunications technologies to limit the number of face-to-face meetings